- Overview: Greece

 Greek law does not require employment-related training for management or other staff.
-However, a probation period can be agreed in the employment agreement.
-In the event of a probationary employment (i.e., when the employer wishes to test the employee’s capacities before definitely hiring the employee), there is a contract of employment as of the date the employee undertook employment.
-This probationary employment may either be a definite-term employment contract, when it is agreed that it shall be de jure terminated after the probationary period, or an indefinite-term employment contract, which therefore during the probationary period is subject to the termination clause.
-Iin the event of an indefinite-term employment contract, the probationary period may not exceed 12 months, during which time the contract may be terminated without due notice and without any compensation for dismissal, except if otherwise agreed between the parties.
+However, a probation period can be agreed upon in the employment agreement.
+In the event of probationary employment (i.e., when the employer wishes to test the employee’s capacities before definitely hiring the employee), there is a contract of employment as of the date the employee undertook employment.
+This probationary employment may either be a definite-term employment contract, when it is agreed that it shall be de jure terminated after the probationary period, or an indefinite-term employment contract, which, therefore, is subject to the termination clause.
+In the event of an indefinite-term employment contract, the probationary period may not exceed 12 months.
+During this time, the contract may be terminated without notice and without compensation for dismissal, except if otherwise agreed between the parties.
 The employee shall receive wages during the probationary period as well.

 The regular working day is eight hours.
 In general, the employer has to pay for overtime work.